-Whole air sampling (WAS) canisters
+2.3 Whole air sampling (WAS) canisters

 WAS canisters were filled both on the ground and from the Twin Otter to measure an extensive suite of gases, mostly non-methane organic compounds (NMOCs), as described in detail elsewhere (Simpson et al., 2011).
-Sampling was manually controlled and the evacuated canisters were filled to ambient pressure in ~10-20 s in background air or in various smoke plumes.
-On the ground, the WAS samples were obtained in more dilute portions of the plumes than sampled by LAFTIR since the subsequent preconcentration step could otherwise cause a non-linear detector response (Hanst et al., 1975; Simpson et al., 2011).
+Sampling was manually controlled and the evacuated canisters were filled to ambient pressure in $\sim 10-20\,\mathrm{s}$ in background air or in various smoke plumes.
+On the ground, the WAS samples were obtained in more dilute portions of the plumes than sampled by LAFTIR since the subsequent pre-concentration step could otherwise cause a non-linear detector response (Hanst et al., 1975; Simpson et al., 2011).
 In the aircraft, the canisters were filled directly from the AFTIR multipass cell via a dedicated PFA valve and connecting tube after the IR signal averaging was complete.
 We collected four WAS canisters from the ground and four from the air (one background and three smoke samples per platform per fire) on each of the first three fires (Block 6, Block 9b, and Block 22b, see Sect.
 2.6).
-All 24 canisters were sent to UC-Irvine for immediate analysis of 89 gases: CO2, CH4, CO, carbonyl sulfide (OCS), dimethyl sulfide (DMS), and 83 NMOCs by gas chromatography (GC) coupled with flame ionization detection (FID), electron capture detection (ECD), and quadrupole mass spectrometer detection (MSD).
+All but one WAS sample was collected in fresh smoke with depleted O3 (see Sect.
+3.7) and all WAS samples were analyzed for 89 gases within 2-5 days of collection (to minimize potential loss or growth of certain analytes within the canisters; see Simpson et al., 2011).
+CO2, CH4, CO, carbonyl sulfide (OCS), dimethyl sulfide (DMS), and 83 NMOCs were quantified using gas chromatography (GC) coupled with flame ionization detection (FID), electron capture detection (ECD), and quadrupole mass spectrometer detection (MSD).
 Every peak of interest on every chromatogram was individually inspected and manually integrated.
 The GC run times were extended to target quantification of limonene.
-Other prominent peaks in the chromatograms were observed, assigned, and quantified for species not in the suite of compounds usually analyzed by UC-Irvine, including 2-propenal, 2-methylfuran and butanone.
+Other prominent peaks in the chromatograms were observed, assigned, and quantified for species not in the suite of compounds usually analyzed by UC-Irvine, including 2-propenal (acrolein), 2methylfuran and butanone.
 Additional details on WAS preparation, technical specifications, and analysis protocols can be found in Simpson et al. (2011).